asyncauto/por-docs/guides/getting-started.md

 ---
 # Getting Started

-This guide will take you through the steps to setup the Mr.Albert POR product for your team or organization.
+This guide will take you through the steps to set up the Mr.Albert POR product for your team or organization.

 * If you are not already a Mr.Albert user, start by signing up at [https://mralbert.in](https://mralbert.in).
 We will get back to you and guide you on setting up your account.